telerik/fiddler-jam-docs/faq.md

 ## Who can access details of a submitted log?

-**_A:_** Any portal users of the workspace for which the submission was made.
+**_A:_** That depends on [the link generation options]({%slug fj-link-options%}) chosed by the extension user. **Public links** are accessible for any portal user with the **agent** role. **A link shared with specific people** will be avccessible only for the concrete portal user with agent role. **Link with password-protection** will be accessible only for portal user with agent role and knowledge of the password.

 ## Who can access the details of a password-protected log?

-**_A:_** Any portal user with the password to unlock it.
+**_A:_** Any portal user with agent role and with the password to unlock it.
 After opening the log via a password, the corresponding portal user will have complete access to the sessions.

 ## What level of access do portal users get?

-**_A:_** Portal users have access to logs of the workspace they have been assigned only.
+**_A:_** Portal users have access to logs of the workspace they have been assigned and will have access to all public links.

 ## Where are the logs stored?